 Review | Not all iPhones are the same.
-These cost less and are better for the earth.
+These cost less and are better for the Earth.

 Amount I saved: 35 percent, $370 plus shipping

-Warranty: 1 year, provided by a third-party refurbisher, on my deal (but varies by listing)
+Warranty: One year, provided by a third-party refurbisher, on my deal (but varies by listing)

 Likes: By far the largest marketplace for used electronics in every condition.
 It’s also where you’ll find some of the best deals from companies that sell truckloads of used gear they test and refurbish themselves.
-My iPhone 7 Plus, pretty much indistinguishable from the one Apple sold me, came with a 1-year warranty provided by the refurbisher. eBay makes it easy to see the reputation of a seller, so stick with ones who have lots of reviews and satisfaction levels in the high 90s. (eBay also promises to get involved in disputes.)
+My iPhone 7 Plus, pretty much indistinguishable from the one Apple sold me, came with a one-year warranty provided by the refurbisher.
+EBay makes it easy to see the reputation of a seller, so stick with ones who have lots of reviews and satisfaction levels in the high 90s.
+(EBay also promises to get involved in disputes.)

 Swappa